MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 ---
 ## Passive approaches to Information Gathering

-_**Passive info gathering is the OSINT(open source intelligence) approach to know about target.
+_**Passive info gathering is the OSINT(open-source intelligence) approach to know about the target.
-In passive info gathering we gather information from open source resources like social media network, target partners, their web presense, their infrastructure, financial information and many more.**_
+In passive info gathering, we gather information from open-source resources like social media network, target partners, their web presence, their infrastructure, financial information and many more.**_

 **While performing passive info gathering we need to keep information well organised you can use cherry tree or dradis like tools.**

-**Whois lookup:** Whois provide public database infrastructure-related information.
+**Whois lookup:** Whois provides public database infrastructure-related information.

 usage:
 ~~~